Mini Cooper Cold Start Rattle

-The timing chain tensioner applies pre-tension to the chain guide rail mechanism.
-In some cases, the tensioner spring force may be too low.
-Depending on the severity of the wear, it may lead to a rattling noise when starting the engine cold or when the engine is idling.
+The timing chain tensioner applies pre-tension to the chain guide rail mechanism, which is controlled by the timing chain.
+It is possible that the tensioner spring force is too low in some instances.
+Depending on the severity of the wear, it may result in a rattling noise when the engine is first started from a cold start or when the engine is running at idle.

 The timing chain tensioner internal tolerances are not consistent.